monachitsaz/SupllySustainFrontEnd/README.md

 ## For using in the integrated app
 ```
 git clone https://github.com/monachitsaz/SupllySustainFrontEnd
 ```
 change the folder name as **ClientApp**.
-Then paste it in the main project that get by the following link:
+Then paste it into the main project (that get by the following link) instead of the folder of ClientApp:

 ```
 git clone https://github.com/monachitsaz/SupplySustain-test